-- (a) When reviewing clinical trials with covered cell lines or cells, the SCRO Committee shall require the investigator to: - (1) Establish that there is sufficient institutional field strength to justify conducting such research, particularly with respect to first-in-human trials.
-This should include a team with experts in the relevant sciences (including biostatistics) and all relevant clinical and surgical areas as well as psychological support.
-In addition, there must be sufficient regulation and oversight at the institution to undertake innovative clinical trials.
-The goal is to reduce the probability that failure will be a function of the skills of the relevant team and to reduce probability of harm to subjects. - (2) Establish that there is sufficient knowledge of the risks and benefits associated with the proposed intervention that it is reasonable to proceed in human populations. - (3) Provide justification that the risks of the trial have been minimized and are reasonable in relation to the anticipated benefits of the trial, including benefits from the generalizable knowledge to be gained. - (4) Address the issue of the diversity of the research subject population, including a justification if under-represented groups (women, minorities, children) are not included.(5) Register the clinical trial with a public clinical trials registry, such as the National Institute of Health's ClinicalTrials.gov. - (b) The SCRO Committee may require, for safety reasons, the testing or screening of donors of the biological materials used to produce the covered cells prior to its commencement. - (c) All clinical trials involving the use of covered cells shall also be reviewed and approved by an IRB before commencement. - (1) IRBs shall require that informed consent for any clinical trials involving covered stem cells and their derivatives include information about the biological source of the material and how they were produced. - (2) IRBs shall ensure that the language used in informed consent for clinical trials that involve covered cells does not convey an unrealistic impression of the direct benefit of trial participation.
-For example, it would be inappropriate to describe early phase research as "stem cell therapy," or "therapeutic cloning", or "gene therapy," because of the potential misleading connotations of the words "therapy" or "therapeutic". - (3) IRBs shall require that any clinical trials involving covered stem cells and their derivatives shall have an adequate Data Safety Monitoring Board established to periodically review outcomes and safety of the trial and provide a monitoring plan for the trial. - (4) In evaluating clinical trials, IRBs shall consider implications of the trial for the descendants of the trial subjects, for example, in research that includes germ line modification.
+- (1) Informed consent for any clinical trials involving covered stem cells and their derivatives include information about the biological source of the material and how they were produced. - (2) The language used in informed consents for clinical trials that involve covered cells does not convey an unrealistic impression of the direct benefit of trial participation.
+For example, it would be inappropriate to describe early phase research as "stem cell therapy", "therapeutic cloning" or "gene therapy" because of the potential misleading connotations of the words "therapy" or "therapeutic". - (3) Any clinical trials involving covered stem cells and their derivatives shall have an adequate Data Safety Monitoring Board established to periodically review outcomes and safety of the trial and provide a monitoring plan for the trial. - (4) In evaluating clinical trials, implications of the trial for the descendants of the trial subjects, for example, in research that includes germ line modification, are considered.